-As a result of the Pine Run stream capture project, an estimated 50,867,000 gallons/ year will be diverted into Pine Run and not into the deep mine Py-76.
+As a result of the Pine Run stream capture project, an estimated 50,867,000 gallons/year will be diverted into Pine Run and not into the deep mine Py-76.
 A slight increase in pH and alkalinity have been measured downstream of the project tributary.
-Preconstruction data shows pH in the range of 4.16 - 6.4 downstream of the project.
-After closure of the subsidence holes and returning water in Pine Run, initial postconstruction data (one sampling event) shows pH in the range of 4.4 - 7.8 downstream of the project.
-This success of this project will be evaluated further next year at down-dip mine seep PR 003.
-This seep is thought to be linked to the py-76 mine complex, a decrease in volume and, possibly, acidity is expected.
+Pre-construction data shows pH in the range of 4.16 - 6.4 downstream of the project.
+After closure of the subsidence holes and returning water in Pine Run, post-construction data shows pH in the range of 3.8 - 6.4 downstream of the project.
+PR003 is a seep thought to be linked to the py-76 mine complex, a increased in volume and, possibly, acidity was measured this year, pH slightly increased from 4.13 (n:23) to 4.28 (n:6) as well as a slight decrease in flow from 0.302 cfs to 0.235 cfs.
+However, the acidity increased at the site PR003 see figure 3 and 4.
+Acidity loading increased 147 lbs/day.